 - Change underwear daily.
 Fungi may multiply in flakes of skin in unwashed underwear.

-- Check for athlete's foot and treat it if you have it.
+- Check for athlete's foot (tinea pedis) and treat it if you have it.
 Athlete's foot is a common fungal infection of the toes.
 In a typical case of athlete's foot, the skin between the toes is itchy and flaky - especially between the outer two toes.
 The fungi from athlete's foot may spread to the groin.
-The same creams are used to treat athlete's foot and fungal groin infection.
+The same creams are used to treat athlete's foot and fungal groin infection (tinea cruris).

 - Do not share towels with people in communal changing rooms.
 Wash towels frequently.